jmm526/captrivia/README.md

 - **Creativity**: We appreciate innovative approaches and ideas.
 - **Tool Utilization**: Feel free to use tools like GitHub Copilot and ChatGPT.
 We value efficiency and resourcefulness.

+## Decision Making
+A lot of this problem is underspecified, just like tasks in a professional software engineering environment often are.
+Please use your best judgment in deciding any product or engineering choices you may encounter to strike a balance between great functionality and pragmatically completing the challenge in a reasonable amount of time.
+It might be helpful to leave a `DECISIONS.md` or similar explaining any particular decisions you make.

 ## After Submission
 Once we receive your solution, we'll schedule a live code pairing session.
 Here, you'll walk us through your code, and we'll collaboratively work on an additional small feature.